Canadian Polish Athletic Club 1965

 Gordon Riddell

-Gord began his baseball career in Warren, Manitoba.
-He caught for the Warren Juveniles when they won the 1957 Winnipeg league title.
-After an electrical accident ended his playing career in 1964, Gord coached in Warren and St. James.
-He won the Interlake title with Warren in 1975 and developed the Interlake Blazers junior baseball team in that era.
-Gord initiated the resurrection of the Optimist Park sports facility when he coached in St. James.
-He coached St. James youth teams while setting up local indoor baseball clinics and while attending and instructing American baseball clinics.
-Gord was known for coaching minor hockey and curling and for his volunteer work at major sporting events.
+Gordon Riddell was born in Warren, Manitoba.
+Riddell began his baseball career with his hometown.
+He was catcher for the juvenile Warren team when they won the 1957 Winnipeg League title.
+After an electrical accident ended his playing career in 1964, Riddell coached in Warren and St. James.
+With Warren, he won the Interlake title in 1975 and developed the Interlake Blazers junior baseball team in that era.
+He initiated the resurrection of the Optimist Park sports facility when he coached in St. James.
+While coaching in St. James, he set up local indoor baseball clinics both locally and in America.
+Riddell was also known for coaching minor hockey and curling, as well as for his volunteer work at major sporting events.

-Bob began his senior career with the Dauphin Redbirds in 1958 and played for 10 years.
-He pitched in both starting and closing roles en route to the 1961 Manitoba Senior Baseball League and Manitoba provincial titles.
-Bob pitched for the Redbirds against the great Satchel Paige’s Kansas City All-Stars in 1963 as a 19 year-old and allowed only 5 hits and recorded 6 strikeouts.
-Bob was invited twice to Detroit Tigers training camps while playing at North Dakota State University.
-Bob played for the Binscarth Orioles from 1969 to 1974 and won Senior B titles from 1969 to 1971.
-He pitched the winning Manitoba Senior Baseball League title game against the Riverside Canucks after Binscarch moved to the MSBL in 1972 and showed commitment to Binscarth’s team by regularly completing the 12 hour commute between Prince Albert, Saskatchewan and Binscarth from 1972 to 1974.
-Bob was previously inducted into the Manitoba Baseball Hall of Fame as a team member of both the 1958-1963 Dauphin Redbirds and the 1969-1974 Binscarth Orioles.
+Bob Kutzan was born in Grandview, Manitoba on March 24, 1944.
+Kutzan began his senior baseball career with the Dauphin Redbirds in 1958.
+He pitched in both starting and closing roles while his team advanced to 1961 Manitoba Senior Baseball League (MSBL) and provincial titles.
+Twice, Kutzan was invited to the Detroit Tigers’ training camp while he was playing at North Dakota State University.
+He later played for the Binscarth Orioles from 1969 to 1974, during which years he won the Senior B title from 1969-71.
+He went on to pitch in the winning MSBL title game against the Riverside Canucks.
+Kutzan showed immense dedication to baseball throughout his career, even making regular 12-hour commutes to support his teams.
+Previously, Kutzan has been inducted into the Manitoba Baseball Hall of Fame as a team member of both the 1959-93 Dauphin Redbirds and the 1969-74 Binscarth Orioles.

 Bob Kutzan Newspaper article, 1975